DUNE-DAQ/fdreadoutlibs/apps/README.md

 # TPG Applications
 Here is a short summary of the applications available in this directory.
 Refer to the code for further details.

-`wibeth_tpg_algorithms_emulator` is a testing tool for validating different TPG algorithms, either in a naive or in AVX implementation.
-To use the tool use the following.
-Refer to the code for further details.
+`wibeth_tpg_algorithms_emulator` is a emulator for validating different TPG algorithms, either in a naive or in AVX implementation.
+The application allows to emulate the workload when running a TPG algorithm and therefore monitor performance metrics.
+It requires an input binary frame file (check assets-list for valid input files) and it will execute the desired TPG algorithm for a configurable duration (default value is 120 seconds).
+The application is single threaded, pinned to core 0.

+To use the tool use the following:
 ```sh
 $ wibeth_tpg_algorithms_emualator --help
 Test TPG algorithms